RetroDECK/ES-DE/FAQ-ANDROID.md

 ## Is it available for free, and is it open source?

-The Android release specifically is not free, it's a paid app available for purchase through [Patreon](https://www.patreon.com/es_de) or the [Samsung Galaxy Store](https://galaxystore.samsung.com/detail/org.es_de.frontend.galaxy).
-And although approximately 99% of the app is open source there are some portions of the code that is closed source.
+The Android release specifically is not free, it's a paid app available for purchase through [Patreon](https://www.patreon.com/es_de), the [Samsung Galaxy Store](https://galaxystore.samsung.com/detail/org.es_de.frontend.galaxy) and [Huawei AppGallery](https://appgallery.huawei.com/#/app/C111315115).
+And although the majority of the code is open source there is some Android-specific code that is copyrighted and closed source.

 ## I bought ES-DE on Patreon, how do I get access to future releases?